DoctorDavinci/OrX_ITAOT/README.md

 When you are EVA and splashed, the Scuba Kerb menu will automatically open (if you are the active vessel) ... it will automatically close if you are no longer splashed or no longer EVA

 Balast can be controlled by hotkeys while your Kerbal is splashed ...
-Q to trim up, E to trim down, X to reset ballast to zero and Z to add 10x your Kerbals mass to emergency dive
+Q to trim up, E to trim down, X to reset ballast to zero and Z to emergency dive

 The Oxygen slider displays your Kerbals total Oxygen amount which depletes over time while underwater

 If you are at the surface of the ocean or on land your Oxygen will replenish if in an atmosphere that contains Oxygen

-PLEASE NOTE: Beware of Nitrogen Narcosis (pay attention to your Martini's) and the Bends (Don't rise to the surface too fast)

 ------------------------------------------------------------------
---OrX Wind -- (EXPERIMENTAL)
+--OrX W[ind/S] -- (HIGHLY EXPERIMENTAL - CURRENTLY UNAVAILABLE)
 ------------------------------------------------------------------

-OrX Wind is a simple implementation of adding forces to a vessel ...
-The Weather Simulation in OrX Wind, not so much
+By filtering a low AC current through a signal generator using the W[ind/S] formula and passing the signal through a Ferrofluid composed of Buckeyballs, Magnetite and Soy sandwiched between multiple layers of Carbon Nanotube sheeting (a SAIL ...
+S-ratio Accumulated Inductance Laminate), oscillations are generated within the SAIL causing it to move

+MATH:

+	W = Webers' Law
+	i = an imaginary number
+	n = factorial
+	d = derivitives
+	S = S-ratio

+W[ind/S] = W defines the derivitaves of the factorial of i divded by the S-ratio of a given material

+S-ratio is a rock magnetic parameter employed to provide a relative measure of the contributions of low and high coercivity material to a sample's Saturation Isothermal Remanent Magnetization (SIRM)

+Another kind of IRM can be obtained by first giving the magnet a saturation remanence in one direction and then applying and removing a magnetic field in the opposite direction.
+This is called demagnetization remanence or DC demagnetization remanence.
+Yet another kind of remanence can be obtained by demagnetizing the saturation remanence in an ac field.
+This is called AC demagnetization remanence or alternating field demagnetization remanence.

+Webers' Law states that a derivitave of a factorial of an imaginary number divided by the S-ratio of a given material is a constant in relation to the ratio of the increment threshold to the background intensity ...
+PLEASE NOTE: When you measure increment thresholds (the threshold here being oscillation amplitude) on varied intensity backgrounds, the thresholds increase in proportion to the background (the background in this case being the magnetic flux of the planetary body)

+For manual control of W[ind/S], open the OrX Wind menu and you will see some sliders for controlling the wind intensity, variability and tease timing (how often things change) as well as an entry field to manually select the w(ind/S) heading (0 to 360 degrees)

+There is also a button to turn the W(ind/S) on or off in the menu

+The amount of force applied to a SAIL is directly proportional to it's exposed surface area divided by 2 divided by the angle at which the wind vector hits the part up transform (0 to 90 degrees ... higher angle means lower force)

-The Weather Simulation is a controller for directing the wind direction based on a number of factors and is turned on from within the OrX Wind menu ....
+The Weather Simulation is a controller for controlling the W[ind/S] direction based on a number of factors and is turned on from within the OrX W[ind/S] menu ....
 PLEASE NOTE: This is experimental and is in the process of being written so consider it a use at your own risk

-As for manual control of the wind, open the OrX Wind menu and you will see some sliders for controlling the wind intensity, variability and tease timing (how often things change) as well as an entry field to manually select the wind heading (0 to 360 degrees)

-There is also a button to turn the wind on or off in the menu

-Wind affects a vessel in two ways if OrX Wind has been turned on ...

-- First, each vessel that is loaded in the flight scene has a slight force applied to it in the direction the wind is blowing

-- Second, any part with ModuleLiftingSurface will have a button in the PAW that enables and disables the part as a sail ...
-When the sail button is active the part will have a force applied to it in a direction obtained by bisecting it's up transform and the wind direction
-PLEASE NOTE: Sailing into the wind may not work very well at this time

-The amount of force applied to parts with sail mode activated is directly proportional to it's exposed surface area divided by 2 multiplied by the ModuleLiftingSurface lift coefficient for the part divided by the angle at which the wind vector hits the part up transform (0 to 90 degrees ... higher angle means lower force)

 ------------------------------------------------------------------